Thyroid Disorders & Remedies

 As well as having a healthy balanced diet, there are some nutritional supplements you could take to support your thyroid gland, including the following:

-Studies suggest that taking a selenium supplement may offer benefits to people who have an underactive thyroid, with one study finding those who take selenium have lower blood levels of antibodies that attack the thyroid (i).
-The European Food Safety Authority (EFSA) has also upheld the claim that selenium contributes to normal thyroid function
+Studies suggest that taking a selenium supplement may offer benefits to people who have an underactive thyroid.
+One review of studies into selenium and thyroid disease has found that selenium supplements may be beneficial for people with autoimmune thyroiditis as well as TED, and that maintaining selenium levels is important to prevent thyroid disease (v).
+Another has found those who take selenium have lower blood levels of antibodies that attack the thyroid (vi).
+The European Food Safety Authority (EFSA) has also upheld the claim that selenium contributes to normal thyroid function (vii).

 Multivitamin and mineral